nzakas/understandinges6/manuscript/01-The-Basics.md

 Here, two local variables called `repeat` and `save` are created.
 They are initialized with the value of `options.repeat` and `options.save`, respectively.
 This shorthand is helpful when there's no need to have different variable names.

-Destructuring can also handled nested objects, such as the following:
+Destructuring can also handle nested objects, such as the following:

 ```js
 var options = {